Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

-Previous studies have found that the MRi is located between 14 $<R <$ 20 kpc \citep{2023Xu, Borbolato2024, 2024Qiao}.
-The region we identify with the MRi is centered at 16 kpc.
-This is on the closer end of the range, but we note that our Galactic latitude limit cuts off more distant parts of the MRi at low latitude, as seen in the bottom panels of Figure \ref{fig:lb_RZ}.
+Previous studies have found that the MRi is located between $14<R<20$ kpc \citep{2023Xu, Borbolato2024, 2024Qiao}.
+We find that the MRi region is centered at $R\sim16$ kpc.
+This is on the closer end of the range, but we note that our Galactic latitude limit cuts off more distant parts of the MRi at low latitude, as seen in the bottom row of Figure \ref{fig:lb_RZ}.
 Our kinematic maps in Figure \ref{fig:lb_RZ} are consistent with the work of \citet{2020Laporte} and \citet{2024Qiao}, arguing that the MRi and ACS are both overdensities in the disk but are separate and distinct because they have opposite radial and vertical motions and are kinematically decoupled.

 The right column of Figure \ref{fig:lb_RZ} shows that the metallicities of the MSTO anticenter region are similar to metal-poor thin disk stars \citep{2018Sheffield, 2020Laporte, Borbolato2024, 2024Qiao}.
 The black horizontal dashed line in the panels of the bottom row is drawn at $Z =$ 5 kpc.
 We use this to separate the MRi region in the lower half from higher Z stars that may be associated with the ACS region in the upper half.
 For $Z<$ 5 kpc, we measure a median [Fe/H] of $-$0.73.
-In Section \ref{kine_ACS}, we apply a different selection on stars in the ACS region using a distance from the sun greater than 10 kpc cut and find the median metallicity to be $-$0.87.
-Regardless of the selection to distinguish the ACS region from the MRi region, both of our metallicity measurements of the ACS region find that it is more metal-poor than the MRi region which is consistent with \cite{2020Laporte} and \cite{2024Qiao}.
+In Section \ref{kine_ACS}, we apply a specific ACS selection and find the median metallicity to be $-$0.87.
+The ACS region is more metal-poor than the MRi region which is consistent with \cite{2020Laporte} and \cite{2024Qiao}.

-At the distances of the MRi and ACS, the average line-of-sight velocity error is $\sim$3 km $s^{-1}$.
-We estimate the transverse velocity error is $\sim$6 km $s^{-1}$ per coordinate from the contribution of the proper motion and distance uncertainties.
-Taking into account that the bottom left and middle panels of Figure \ref{fig:lb_RZ} plot the median velocities per bin and there are roughly 200 stars per bin at the MRi and ACS region, the uncertainties on the bin values are smaller than the features seen in the color maps.
+At the distances of the MRi and ACS, the average line-of-sight velocity error is $\sim$ 3 km $s^{-1}$.
+We estimate the transverse velocity error is $\sim$ 6 km $s^{-1}$ per coordinate from the contribution of the proper motion and distance uncertainties.
+Because the bottom left and middle panels of Figure \ref{fig:lb_RZ} show the median velocities per bin and there are roughly 200 stars per bin at the MRi and ACS region, the uncertainties on the bin values are smaller than the features seen in the color maps.